-In the words of Alastair Humpreys is a microadventure an adventure that is short, simple, local, cheap – yet still fun, exciting, challenging, refreshing and rewarding.
+A microadventure is something that is short, simple, local and inexpensive – yet fun, thrilling, challenging, refreshing and rewarding.

 The reason that microadventure means a lot to me is that it’s a small version of a bigger adventure.
 It’s just really nice to break through the daily routine in a simple way, by going outside.
 To experience the freshness and silence of nature and to recharge mentally from it.

 It’s a nice idea to do that in high mountains in distant countries for months, but that is of course not necessary at all.
 I used to think that my home the Netherlands was boring or had nothing to offer, but that is not the case at all.
 Running, cycling, wildswimming, (wild)camping can be done anywhere close to home.